Go with Your Gut

 For some, it is that still, small voice within that knows what is best.
 You may not always listen to that voice, but it quietly persists in its truth and wisdom.

 The thing about truth is that over time everything comes to light.
 When I was little I often spent my summer days playing in the field close to our home.
 I would spend hours exploring, leading my small friends, practicing kindness, and offering guidance.
-From a young age I was naturally maneuvering in the world from a wise mind state.
+From a young age, I was naturally maneuvering in the world from a wise mind state.
 I learned by having to be a ” mini-adult ” to observe people.
 Learned who to trust and who I should be on guard with.
 Today, I do believe because of my early experiences I developed a ” wise mind ” that’s imprinted as part of my being me.
 That my gut instincts evolve as truth.

 This often happens with my older son.
-I will be thinking of him with a worry thought and bam he calls or texts me that he doesn’t feel well.
+I will be thinking of him with a worrying thought and bam he calls or texts me that he doesn’t feel well.
 Or I have an urge to call him and he has that voice that says, “ I wish you were here, Mom.”

 These experiences are way more than mere coincidence.
 As we’re now learning, that voice or feeling in your gut is simply your unconscious mind, taking care of you.